Azure/remote-monitoring-services-java/iothub-manager/README.md

 2. Click the play button next to the test you want to execute.

 For Debugging in Intellij:
-1. Set up your PCS_IOTHUB_CONN_STRING system environment variable for your IoT Hub connection.
+1. Set up your PCS_IOTHUB_CONNSTRING system environment variable for your IoT Hub connection.
 2. Setup a run debug SBT configuration for Intellij: Tasks - "run 8080", Single Instance only checked, working directory: /source/PCS2/iothub-manager-java.
 3. Hit the REST api for the web service using: